Connections-Business-Directory/Login/README.txt

 == Changelog ==

+= 3.2 11/10/2023 =
+* FEATURE: Introduce the `[link_]` shortcode.
+* TWEAK: Do not capitalize keywords.
+* BUG: Correct the namespace for the form classes.
+* BUG: Correct filter name.
+Steven A. Zahm A minute ago
+* OTHER: Add screenshots to the README.txt.
+* OTHER: Update README.txt to include a link to the documentation to the `[user_]` shortcode.
+* OTHER: README.txt tweaks.
+* DEV: phpDoc updates.

 = 3.1 11/03/2023 =
 * FEATURE: Introduce the `user_` shortcode.
 * TWEAK: Refactor the shortcode to utilize the Shortcode API.